bfmcneill/hadoop-mini-project/README.md

-- start hortonworks via VirtualBox
+- start Hortonworks via VirtualBox
 - copy data.csv

 ## Versioning

 [SemVer](https://semver.org/) is used for versioning.
-For the versions available, see the tags on this repository.
+For the versions available, see the [tags](https://github.com/bfmcneill/hadoop-mini-project/tags) on this repository.

 ## Authors
  - Ben McNeill - *Initial Work* - [bfmcneill](https://github.com/bfmcneill)

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details